mpv-player/mpv/DOCS/man/options.rst

     A track that matches more subtags will be preferred over one that matches fewer, with preference given to earlier subtags over later ones.
 See also ``--aid``.

-    The special value "auto" can be included anywhere in the list, and is equivalent to the user's OS-level list of preferred languages.

     This is a string list option.
 See `List Options`_ for details.

     .. admonition:: Examples